aichemy-hub/docs/blog/nmr-facility.rst

 NOMAD NMR is built with standard web technologies, it is easy to extend and integrate with other tools.

-At AIchemy we built a Python library AItomic (https://aitomic.readthedocs.io).
+At AIchemy we built a Python library ``aitomic`` (https://aitomic.readthedocs.io).
 The library allows you to pull data from NOMAD NMR in just a couple lines of code.
 The data retrieved from NOMAD is available as data frames and already includes all the peaks in the spectra as well as their integrals.
 Lets see it in action:

 .. code-block:: python